RBRPro/RbrPro-Addons/README.md

 How to start
 ---------------------------
 To compile the solution you will need to reference the <b>TGD.Common.dll</b> and the <b>RBRPro.API.dll</b> contained in your RBRPro installation root directory.
 Both the RBRPro.API and the TestAddon project makes use of the TGD.Common.dll classes (<b>TGD.Localization</b> and <b>TGD.Framework</b> above all).
-Select the folder &lt;RBRPro&gt;/Addons as the destination directory for the compiled files (where <RBRPro> is the root directory).
+Select the folder &lt;RBRPro&gt;/Addons as the destination directory for the compiled files (where &lt;RBRPro&gt; is the root directory).

 About
 ---------------------------